Al Francesco: The Big Player

 Success for a card counter was not only in the strategy and discipline of their counting method, but in evading detection by the dealers, the pit bosses, and casino security.
-And one day, while playing blackjack with his brother in Lake Tahoe, Al Francisco devised an ingenious new approach to his decades old problem.
+And one day, while playing blackjack with his brother in Lake Tahoe, Francesco devised an ingenious new approach to his decades old problem.
 While casinos were vigilant against single players who would fluctuate their betting habits throughout the game, indicating a card counter, they hadn't considered several individuals betting in a coordinated way.
 Francesco's brother, also a skilled card counter, was playing blackjack and betting $1 per hand and upping his bet to $5 when he felt the remaining deck held an advantaged count for him.
-Al Francisco, standing nearby, would watch for his brother's signal, and then join mid-game by backing his brother's bet with an even larger wager of his own.
+Francesco, standing nearby, would watch for his brother's signal, and then join mid-game by backing his brother's bet with an even larger wager of his own.
 To the casino, Francesco was simply a fortunate passerby who played a lucky hand.
 But Francesco knew he was onto something bigger.

 Throughout the 1970s, Francesco recruited, interviewed, tested, and trained dozens of card counters, utilizing the Revere Advanced Point Count System.
 He determined the optimal team size was seven members; six card counters, and one "big player" to step in with large wagers when the odds favored him.
 From 1971 to 1977, Francesco's teams traveled to casinos all over the world: Las Vegas, France, the Bahamas, Panama, Korea, Monte Carlo, and more, and won millions.

 Personal life

 “Al Francesco” is the most well known pseudonym used by Frank Schipani during his gaming exploits; other aliases used throughout his gambling career include "Frank Salerno" and "Frank Fisano."
-Frank Schipani resides in Richmond, California, and remains active in the gaming world.
-While largely retired from the blackjack tables, Schipani manages a large banking operation throughout California's many card rooms to facilitate private betting.
-He is also an avid horse racing fan, and continues to seek a data-driven edge in the sport.
+Frank Schipani resided in Richmond, California, and remained active in the gaming world until his death.
+While he had largely retired from the blackjack tables, Schipani managed a large banking operation throughout California's many card rooms to facilitate private betting.
+He was also an avid horse racing fan, and tried to seek a data-driven edge in the sport.
+He died on February 4, 2024, at the age of 90.